 Tara Parnitvithikul, M.A.
 Tara is a doctoral student in social psychology.
 Her research interests include encouraging help-seeking and increasing social support for individuals with depression.
 She is working on research that examines how perceived etiology of depression influences willingness to provide help to individuals with depression.

 Andrea L. Ruybal, M.A.
 Andi is a PhD student of Social Psychology and Health Behavior Research.
 She is interested in conducting applied research related to health psychology, communication, and persuasion, which is heavily theory and data driven.
 Her research interests also include depression in minority populations, postpartum depression, drug abuse, and minority influence.

 Timothy Silva, B.A.
 Tim is a PhD student in the applied social psychology program.
 Overall, he is interested in health persuasion and using social psychological theory to move people from maladaptive to adaptive health behaviors, specifically in the domain of substance use and recovery.
 Additionally, he is interested in social transformation through the alleviation of the social stigma that surrounds those in recovery from substance use disorders.

 Tasha Straszewski, M.A.
-Tasha is a second-year, doctoral student in applied social psychology.
+Tasha is a doctoral student in applied social psychology.
 She is interested in depression, specifically in developing interventions that may increase help-seeking for individuals with depression.
 Tasha also has an interest in positive psychology and is currently working on incorporating positive psychology elements in help-seeking interventions.